Endless Travel Plans

 💰 $250–$400/day 📅 Mar–May, Oct–Nov 👶 Best ages: all

 San Antonio punches above its weight for families.
-The River Walk is free to stroll and genuinely pleasant (not just a tourist trap).
+The River Walk is free to stroll and a real pleasure (not just a tourist trap).
 The Alamo is free.
-The San Antonio Missions are a UNESCO World Heritage site that most families skip — don't.
-They're fascinating and uncrowded.
+The San Antonio Missions are a UNESCO World Heritage site most families skip — don't.
+They're fascinating and uncrowded (source: nps.gov/saan).

 For thrill-seekers, SeaWorld San Antonio and Six Flags Fiesta Texas are both here.
-Natural Bridge Caverns offers underground tours that kids find mesmerizing.
-Weekly costs run $1,600–$2,200, and bundled attraction packages starting around $292 include hotel and multiple park tickets.
-Just avoid July and August — the Texas heat is punishing.
+Natural Bridge Caverns offers underground tours that mesmerize kids.
+Weekly costs run $1,600–$2,200; bundled attraction packages start around $292 with hotel and multiple park tickets.
+Avoid July and August — the Texas heat is punishing.

 Sedona, Arizona